 Located at the mouth of the Shuswap Lake, the Adams River in Roderick Haig-Brown Provincial Park is home to one of the largest sockeye salmon runs in the world.

 Fishing fanatics, rejoice!

 There are over 100 fishing lakes within an hour of Kamloops.
 Kick it old school with a worm and hook, or test fishing techniques through trolling, spin casting or fly-fishing.

 Don’t have your own rod and reel - no problem!
 Stop by the Kamloops Visitor Centre for a loaner through the “Loan A Rod” program and get the local’s scoop on the fishing hole of the day.

 - About Us

 - Meeting Planner Toolkit

 - Request Information

-Monica takes the lead in discussing stakeholder opportunities, travel media relations, corporate communications, and tourism industry research/data.
+Monica is Tourism Kamloops' bold leader responsible for the strategic direction, community relationships, tourism development, and leading travel media relations, corporate communications, and tourism industry research/data.

 Industry Relations +Communications Strategistlisawhite@tourismkamloops.com